Table of contents

 The shuttle operates as a hop-on hop-off two-way service along Going-to-the-Sun Road between the Apgar Visitor Center and St. Mary Visitor Center.
 The shuttle runs on the west side from the Apgar Visitor Center to Logan Pass every 15-30 minutes.
 On the east side the shuttle runs from Logan Pass to St. Mary’s Center.
 If you are planning on riding the full Going-to-the-Sun Road, you’ll have to switch shuttles at Logan Pass.

 Also, plan to park your car at a shuttle hub parking lot instead of other locations where parking is limited.
 The east hub is St. Mary Visitor Center and the west hub is Apgar Visitor Center.
 Be aware that parking is competitive throughout the park, particularly at Logan Pass Visitor Center.
 During peak season, many parking lots are full by mid-morning.
+Keep in mind that shuttle services end at 7pm so do your best to be at a bus stop before then!

-Best Easy day hikes
+Best Easy Day Hikes

 Hidden Lake Overlook and Lake